 Supported by CBK Rotterdam

 and alternating currents Alternating Currents departed from questions evoked by writing short stories.
 Is it possible for objects to have an open end?
 Can an arrangement of objects be like an arrangement of words?
-Departing from these questions, I build an environment for a collection of objects, to examine the dialogues between objects, and to address the complicated relationship between container and contained.
+With these questions in mind, I build a cabinet for a collection of objects, to examine the dialogues between objects, and to address the complicated relationship between container and contained.

 2017, 98,5 x 80 x 13cm